vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 While a mortgage payment may look like a simple payment from property owner to lender, every payment kicks off a range of tasks behind the scenes.
 The lender not only has to reconcile the new status of debt and interest payments, they also have to ensure property taxes and insurance are paid to the right parties.
 Additionally, the loan and associated risk and payments might actually be co-owned by multiple parties as part of a securities bundle.

 For these reasons, it is crucial that every transaction is relying on the latest information across the entire journey, from the latest property tax liability, to the latest balances, and current owners of the mortgage — all of which change on a regular basis.
-Now multiply the complexity with thousands of properties, loan terms, lenders, and owners of e.g. mortgage-backed bonds and you have a highly complex system that without real-time data sharing requires weeks and months of, at times manual, reconciliation work across disjointed systems.
+Now multiply the complexity with thousands of properties, loan terms, lenders, and mortgage security owners and you have a highly complex system.
+Without real-time data sharing, reconciliation requires weeks and months of, at times manual, work across disjointed systems.

 Real-time data sharing removes delays and reduces errors associated with highly disjointed and manual processes.
 In addition, it opens up for entirely new benefits such as the ability for portfolio owners to get a real-time view of risk exposure and cash flow movements.